SpecFlowOSS/SpecFlowWiki/Visual-Studio-Integration.md

 **OLD: Some of this features are described in more detail below.**

-## Navigating between Bindings to Steps
+## Navigating between Bindings and Steps
-**OLD: Navigation from step definitions to step usages (Alt+Ctrl+Shift+S)**

-You can navigate between step definition methods in your bindings and the associated steps in your Gherkin feature files.
+You can navigate between the methods in your bindings and the associated steps in your Gherkin feature files.

-###Navigating from a step definition method to steps in Gherkin files
+###Navigating from a binding to steps in Gherkin files
 To navigate from a step definition method to the matching step(s) in your Gherkin feature file(s):

 1. Place your cursor in a step definition method.